 Submarine Technology and Operations

-The submarine collection is one of the county’s most substantial holdings of artifacts related to U.S. naval submarine technology and operations.
+The submarine collection is one of the country’s most substantial holdings of artifacts related to U.S. naval submarine technology and operations.
 It is primarily composed of control panels (ship, fire, sonar, ballast, etc.), periscopes, attack course finders, bearing rate computers, batteries, escape equipment, a submarine rescue chamber, slide rule computers, models, technical manuals, blueprints, technical drawings, films, photographs, negatives, booklets, letters, naval cachets, plaques, patches, pins, battle flags, posters, and postcards.

 Diving and Salvage